68thandMaine/Oliver/documentation/redux/state_structure.md

 ### `json-schema-faker`

 - This is an optional dependency that would be used instead of the `json-server` package.
 Essentially this package allows you to create schemas that you can use faker methods to define objects with.

+___

+## Possible Schemas

+The current strategy for developing Oliver starts with creating the a static dashboard.
+One challenge that I am going to encounter is what the real shape of the data will look like vs how I am passing static data through components.

+I should consider the shape of Redux now that I can see the data I want displayed.

+### Redux State Slices

+These could be delivered throug selectors potentially.

+- bankAccounts
+- creditCards
+- loans
+- transactions
+- goals
+- bills